#TAXalert

 Failing to report jointly-owned assets can have consequences for both partners, since the Dutch tax authorities may seek recovery from the communal marital estate.

-Back to the Tax Alert:
+Back to the Opinion:

 what does the new tax policy mean